vhildebrand/acedia-R/README.md

-# acediaR: High-Performance GPU Computing in R
+# acediaR: CUDA support for R

-**`acediaR`** is an R package that brings the massive parallel processing power of NVIDIA GPUs to your R environment.
-It provides a core `gpuTensor` object and a comprehensive suite of functions for tensor creation, manipulation, and computation, all executed directly on the GPU.
-This allows for significant acceleration of numerical and linear algebra workloads.
+**`acediaR`** is an R package that brings parallel processing power of NVIDIA GPUs to your R environment.
+It provides a core `gpuTensor` object and a suite of core R functions for tensor creation, manipulation, and computation, all processed on GPU.
+This allows for faster processing of numerical and linear algebra workloads (hopefully).

 This guide provides a complete walkthrough of the library's features, from initial setup to advanced operations.